Art for Educators

 Janet Reynolds

 Janet earned her BA in Art from Notre Dame College in Manchester, NH.
-She completed her studies and received an MA in Art Ed from Boston University with a focus on book arts.
+She completed her studies and received an MA in Art Ed from Boston University with a focus on Book Arts.
 She has taught art to students in Texas for fifteen years and regularly teaches workshops at The Printing Museum.
+In addition, Janet is currently the Book Arts professor here at UHCL!
 Her work has been in exhibitions in the U.S., Mexico, and Australia.

 Contact

-Please call or email David Moya for any questions regarding registration or workshop offerings.
+Please call or email the Art School for any questions regarding registration, workshop offerings, or district group registrations.